py2ai/py2ai.github.io/_posts/2022-02-27-How-to-install-TVM-in-MacOS.md

 summary: A quick tutorial for beginners to build from source the TVM in Mac OS
 ---

-Hello there, today's tutorial is about installing Apache TVM on your Mac OS.
-There are some steps that are required for the beginners to successfully install it.
-Apached TVM is an open source ML compiler framework for GPUS, CPUs and deep learning accelerators.
-The goal of TVM is to enable deep learning community to optimize and then run computations efficiently on a hardware.
-TVM has a diverse community of hardware vendors, compiler engineers and ML researchers
-.
-This community has build a unified, programmable software stack to enrich the entire ML technology ecosystem and made it available to everyone.
+Hello, today’s tutorial is about installing Apache TVM on your Mac OS.
+Some steps are required for beginners to install it successfully.
+Friends, Apache TVM is an open-source ML compiler framework for GPUS, CPUs, and deep learning accelerators.
+The goal of TVM is to enable the deep learning community to optimize and then run computations efficiently on hardware.
+TVM has a diverse community of hardware vendors, compiler engineers, and ML researchers.
+This community has built a unified, programmable software stack to enrich the ML technology ecosystem and make it available to everyone.
 As a result of this collective effort, the performance goes up.
-We require the following steps to successfully install TVM on MacOS.
-Please note that Homebrew is required for either Intel or Apple's M1 chip processors.
-We need cmake, llvm and Python3.8, please note that currently Python3.9 have some issues so I will higly recommend Python3.8
+We require the following steps to install TVM on MacOS successfully.
+Please note that Homebrew is required for either Intel or Apple’s M1 chip processors.
+We need cmake, llvm and Python3.8; please note that currently, Python3.9 have some issues, so I will highly recommend Python3.8

 ### Step 1
 ```